camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 the geographic data for this layer. ``<the_geom>`` is the name of the table's geometry column. ``<schema>`` is the name of the schema including the table.
-``<layer_name>`` can be either the layer NAME or the layer GROUP, depending on what's configured in the admin interface for the layer.
+``<layer_name>`` can be either the layer NAME or the layer GROUP, depending on what is configured in the admin interface for the layer.

 .. note:: The DATA example above is developed on several lines to make it
     easily readable in this documentation.
 However please note that Mapserver requires that this directive is contained on a single line.

 .. warning:: In some cases you can have geometries that overlap the restriction
     area.
-Theses features won't be displayed as they are not in the area (ie not *contained*). *st_intersects* or other operator could be used instead of the *st_contains* operator.
+Theses features will not be displayed as they are not in the area (ie not *contained*). *st_intersects* or other operator could be used instead of the *st_contains* operator.